 So now I have exactly one year to send a thousand vintage and antique postcards, each with an individual story on it: a funny, touching or surprising moment from my life; a passage or poem from a book I love; thoughts and goals for the year; maybe even a drawing of some sort… it could be anything, but I promise it will be meaningful.

-If this sounds like something you’d like to discover in your letterbox, I’d like to send a postcard to YOU.
-You don’t have to do anything, pay anything, acknowledge receipt or reply.
-All I ask is that you share the snail-mail love by writing something to somebody else, just to make their day.
+The recipients don’t have to do anything, pay anything, acknowledge receipt or reply.
+All I ask is that they share the snail-mail love by writing something to somebody else, just to make their day.